Polaris (Marvel Comics): Return to X-Factor

-During the Breaking Points storyline, Longshot used his psychometric powers to read a photograph of Lorna's mother and nominal father from which Longshot learned the truth about their death.
+During the Breaking Points storyline, Longshot used his psychometry to read a photograph of Lorna's mother and nominal father from which Longshot learned the truth about their death.
 Lorna forced Longshot to show her what he had seen, using M's telepathic powers to make a connection.
 Lorna was devastated to learn that the first outbreak of her powers led to their death in a plane crash.
 Magneto had Mastermind manipulate her memories to repress her involvement in her parents' death.
 Later, Polaris and Havok have broken up, due to Havok agreeing to lead the Uncanny Avengers, and Polaris wanting to remain with X-Factor.

 All New X-Factor

-Polaris is now the leader of X-Factor.
-The name was bought from Maddox by Serval's CEO Harrison Snow.
-X-Factor is a corporate team that protects the interest of the company.
+Polaris is now the leader of X-Factor, a corporate team that protects the interest of the company Serval.
 It is revealed that Harrison secretly had nanos put in her right eye, without her consent.
 Her half brother Quicksilver is on the team and is secretly spying on her for her ex Havok.

 Secret Wars (2015)

-During the "Last Days" part of the Secret Wars storyline, Polaris assisted Magneto during the incursion between Earth-616 and Earth-1610.
-As the energies of the two planets inched closer to impact cascade and send chaos through the streets, Magneto and Polaris are taking the fight to this "other" Earth, battling the parallel Sentinels sent after them.
+During the Secret Wars storyline, Polaris assisted Magneto during the incursion between Earth-616 and Earth-1610.
+As the energies of the two universes inch closer to impact cascade and send chaos through the streets, Magneto and Polaris are taking the fight to this "other" Earth, battling the parallel Sentinels sent after them.
 Polaris is shocked to see the energy levels her father is exhibiting, all the while trying to protect the people caught in the crossfire of Magneto and the Sentinels.